tung-phanthanh/certificates/README.md

 # Certificates
-## This repo including all of my certificate:
+## This repo including all my certificates

 * **Advanced Styling with Responsive Design (Coursera) - 14th May, 2024**
 * **Introduction to Git and GitHub (Coursera) - 7th Jun, 2024**